 Online Social media services – When you interact with us online (by computer, tablet or smartphone), you may provide personal data to us, which you will be aware of when using the services or for which you give consent.

-Processing Transport bookings – To process a booking, we will need to process personal data in relation to that booking, this includes locations, durations, medical conditions,
+Processing Transport bookings – To process a booking, we will need to process personal data in relation to that booking, this includes locations, durations, some medical information if required,

-We try to do all the above by using aggregated or anonymous data where possible, so you won’t be identifiable from the data, but some of this work involves processing your data without anonymizing it.
+We try to do all the above using aggregated or anonymous data where possible so that you won’t be identifiable from the data.
+Still, some of this work involves processing your data without anonymizing it.
 Where we process driver logs from an operational side to provide the services, this will be on the basis that it is necessary and proportionate for the purposes of providing Transport services.

-Marketing – the marketing we partake in would be advertising new or existing services therefore no personal data will be collect in this process, however in the process of development of new services we may collect personal data that would be using to research the need and demand for services.
+Marketing – the marketing we partake in would be advertising new or existing services; therefore no personal data will be collected in this process. however in the process of development of new services we may collect personal data that would be using to research the need and demand for services.
 With your permission, this may include processing your health data to identify services that might be particularly relevant to you.
 We may also use it to ensure that we don’t send you details about a service that isn’t relevant to you.